houseleo/Dynamic-Filter-CNN/README.md

 Our work borrows from many other papers in the field of 3D Point Cloud Deep Learning.
 The works we referred to are as follows:

-* Garimella, Mihir, and Prathik Naidu.
-“Beyond the Pixel Plane: Sensing and Learning in 	3D.”
-The Gradient, The Gradient, 27 Aug.
-2018, thegradient.pub/beyond-the-pixel-	plane-sensing-and-learning-in-3d/.

 * Li, Yangyan, et al. "PointCNN: Convolution on X-transformed points."
 Advances in Neural 	Information Processing Systems.
 2018.

 * Qi, Charles R., et al. "Pointnet: Deep learning on point sets for 3d classification and 	segmentation."
 Proceedings of the IEEE Conference on Computer Vision and Pattern 	Recognition.
 2017.